afonsojanu/afonsojanu/README.md

 ## 📖 About Me

 I'm passionate about developing clean, robust, and scalable software that provides an awesome experience for the user.
-Currently, my main stack is Swift, Java and Node.js, but I'm always curious to learn and explore other technologies.
+Currently, my main stack is Flutter, Javascript and Node.js, but I'm always curious to learn and explore other technologies.

 Outside of software development, I'm a gamer who loves to work out at the gym and cook in my spare time.